Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Incumbent Sean Casten is running for re-election.
 He was first elected in 2018.

 Platform: Fight against Trump’s attempt to dismantle the Department of Education.
 Support investments into clean and renewable energy.
 Supports an assault weapons ban.
 Pro-choice.
 Fought to expand SNAP benefits to veterans.
-Helped pass the chips and science act to bring manufacturing jobs to the US.
+Helped pass the Chips and Science Act to bring manufacturing jobs to the US.
 For more information go to Casten’s campaign page.

 Occupation: Small business owner and software engineer.